magento/devdocs/src/cloud/cdn/configure-fastly-customize-cache.md

 1. In the Magento Admin, click **Save Config**.

-For more information, see the Magento 2 [Backend settings guide](https://github.com/fastly/fastly-magento2/blob/21b61c8189971275589219d418332798efc7db41/Documentation/Guides/BACKEND-SETTINGS.md) in the Fastly module documentation.
+For more information, see the [Backend settings guide](https://github.com/fastly/fastly-magento2/blob/21b61c8189971275589219d418332798efc7db41/Documentation/Guides/BACKEND-SETTINGS.md) in the Fastly module documentation.

 ## Basic authentication {#basic-auth}